 Muffins, oh how I love muffins, for years in Italy, I could never find a muffin, for that matter I could never find a muffin tin.
-Then I had the bright idea of using a muffin recipe and making it into a loaf pan.
-Sorry not the same thing.
+But now everything is different and I can find that and almost everything else.

 How to make them

 To make the topping combine the sugar and flour in a small bowl, then cut in the butter and mix until mixture resembles large crumbs, stir in the chocolate chips, set aside.
 In large bowl whisk together the flour, sugar, baking soda, baking powder and salt, then add mini chocolate chips, stirring gently to combine.

 In a medium bowl whisk together the egg, yogurt, milk, vanilla and oil until combined.
 Pour the wet mixture into the dry mixture and stir just until combined (stir approximately 15-16 times).
 Flour should be wet and the batter should be slightly lumpy.

 Fill the muffin tins almost to the top.
 Sprinkle with the topping.
 Bake, check for doneness with a toothpick.
 I used a 6 medium size muffin tin but you could double the recipe and make 6 jumbo muffins.